-In relation to the draft NMP that was published on the 15th March 2017 the Council welcomes the progression that is evident.
+The Council welcomes the progression that is evident in the draft NMP.
 However, there are a number of important issues, which we had identified previously, that remain to be addressed.
 We hope that the first NMP will enhance clarity on policies and measures, the basis for their inclusion, and address gaps evident in the current draft.
 In this context the Council believes that the main messages and principles that are outlined in its First Report may further assist in this process.